Groovy

 Parameters:

-p_recId - ID of record that the file should be added to
+p_recId - ID of the data record to which the file is to be added

 p_bTriggerWorkflow - Should a workflow be triggered that responds to data record changes?

-The "p_bTriggerWorkflow" parameter of the "FileUCHelper" class is not implemented so it always has the value "false".
+The "p_bTriggerWorkflow" parameter of the "FileUCHelper" class is not implemented and therefore always has the value "false".

 Example